cloudfoundry-attic/hm9000/README.md

 If either the actual state or desired state are not *fresh* all of these metrics will have the value `-1`.

+### `sender`

+The `sender` runs periodically and pulls pending messages out of the store and sends them over `NATS`.
+The `sender` verifies that the messages should be sent before sending them (i.e. missing instances are still missing, extra instances are still extra, etc...)
+The `sender` is also responsible for throttling the rate at which messages are sent over NATS.
+ÂÂ
 ### `apiserver`

 The `apiserver` responds to NATS `app.state` messages and allow other CloudFoundry components to obtain information about arbitrary applications.